REBELinBLUE/deployer/README.md

 [![Latest Version](https://img.shields.io/github/release/REBELinBLUE/deployer.svg)](https://github.com/REBELinBLUE/deployer/releases)
 [![License](https://img.shields.io/github/license/rebelinblue/deployer.svg)](https://github.com/REBELinBLUE/deployer/blob/master/LICENSE.md)

+## What it does

+* Deploys applications to multiple servers accessible via SSH
+* Clones your projects git repository
+* Installs composer dependencies
+* Runs arbitrary commands
+* Gracefully handles failure in any of these steps
+* Keeps a number of previous deployments

+## What it doesn't do

+* Provision VMs
+* Install system packages
+* Configure the web server, database or other services

 ## Usage in production

 The `master` branch of this repository is a development branch and **should not** be used in production.
-Instead, please check out the latest tag release.
+Instead, please check out the latest tag [release](https://github.com/REBELinBLUE/deployer/releases).
+For information on contributing see [contribution guidelines](CONTRIBUTING.md).

 ## Requirements